 I am from Circleville, Ohio, which is about one hour south of Columbus.
 I went to Ohio State for my undergraduate studies and then moved to Cincinnati after graduation to take a position with Fifth Third Bank.
 Today, I help local, middle-market sized companies in the Cincinnati area grow and achieve their long-term goals.
 In my free time, I am at the gym at 5 a.m. every morning (no coffee needed) or watching some sort sporting event or sitcom on TV.

 Why I got involved with GBC:

 I was new to Cincinnati in 2015 and I thought it would be a great way to meet new people and also help the community that I call home.

 Pop Goes Westwood.
-It was a Hands on Event where we painted the store fronts in Westwood to help the community prepare for their Summer Pop Up Shop series where local residents/businesses could sell merchandise with the eye towards jump starting the local economy in that area.
+It was a Hands On event where we painted the store fronts in Westwood to help the community prepare for their Summer Pop Up Shop series where local residents/businesses could sell merchandise with the eye towards jump starting the local economy.

-I am excited to start contributing to the organization at a more macro level after spending two years coordinating different events throughout the year.
+I am excited to contribute a more macro level contribution after spending two years coordinating different events throughout 2016.
 I believe this experience will be invaluable to my leadership skills that I am always looking to develop.

 Fun fact about me:

 My birthday is on Christmas Day and, contrary to popular belief, I did not get double the presents growing up as a child.
 My family celebrated my birthday in October and we called it my “fake birthday.”